Lindsey Burda

 Diversify your following!

-Use a mix of Twitter, LinkedIn, Facebook, Google My Business...
-These are all owned by different companies.
+Twitter(now X), LinkedIn, Facebook, and TikTok, for example, are all owned by different companies.

-Be sure to cross promote your content across various platforms and drive traffic to your website and a lead generation, like a free guide, that people can download in return giving you an email address.
+Be sure to cross promote your content across various platforms and drive traffic between platforms and your website.

 Have a website with great SEO